 How To Get An ADHD Diagnosis UK Tools To Simplify Your Everyday Life

-You can be referred for the NHS ADHD assessment by your doctor.
+How to Get an ADHD Diagnosis in the UKYou can be referred for the NHS ADHD assessment by your doctor.
 If the waiting time is long, think about asking your GP to refer you to the law that gives patients rights to choose their healthcare providers and treatment providers - referred to as Right to Choose.

 A psychiatrist will conduct a structured interview to determine your symptoms and impacts on different aspects of your life.
 They might ask for your childhood records and school reports.